digimokan/ans_plbk_freebsd_userg/.github/README.md

    $ cd ans_plbk_freebsd_userg
    ```

-4. Ensure `vault_password.txt` has been created, as desribed in
+4. Specify password in `vault_password.txt`, as desribed in
    [Vault Variables](#vault-variables).

 5. For the first run of `configure.sh`, temporarily define the following role